What is PLC doing to respond to COVID-19?

 - All administration is happening at Surrey campus; Burnaby campus is not holding classes

-- Occupancy limit for the Surrey campus has been reduced to 15 (posted on-site); minimal by-appointment-only visits at Burnaby campus
+- Occupancy limit for the Surrey campus is limited (posted on-site); minimal by-appointment-only visits at Burnaby campus

 - A maximum of 2 visitors are allowed at a time; appointments are made so that only this many visitors are on-site at a time

-- Everyone must maintain a 2-metre distance from one another at all times; points have been marked on the floor to show distancing
+- Everyone must maintain a 2-metre distance from one another at all times.

 - Visits are by appointment only

-- Visitors must wear masks at all times; if they do not bring these, PLC will provide them with masks
+- Visitors are recommended to wear masks at all times; if they do not bring these, PLC will provide them with masks

 - Visitors will need to allow their temperatures to be taken via digital infrared thermometer; if they have a temperature indicative of a fever, they will be asked to leave and conduct their appointment via phone or video conference